-Potential sources of increased spending are thus fiscal policy (either changes to government spending or changes to taxes) or wealth effects.
+Potential sources of increased spending are thus fiscal policy (either changes to government spending or changes to taxes) or wealth effects (where “wealth” means the value we place on the assets we own).
 An important caveat is that generally speaking changes in the growth rate of V tend to be temporary and thus only changes in M can generate sustained inflation.

 If prices were perfectly flexible, the Solow curve and AD curve would suffice.
 For example, if the Solow growth rate were 3% and the central bank increased M from 5% to 10% this would lead to an equivalent increase in inflation (from 2% to 7%).